-3.1 Association Measures and Automatized Tools
+3.1.
+Association Measures and Automatized Tools

 It is possible to measure constructional frequency in finer detail.
-So far, three main approaches have been employed in studies: (i) faith scores, (ii) delta p scores and (iii) collostructional strength.
-However, due to space related issues, only (iii) will be explained.
+To date, three main approaches have been employed in studies: a) faith scores; b) delta p scores; and c) collostructional strength.
+However, due to space related issues, only c) will be explained here.

 Collostructional analysis (Gries and Stefanowitsch 2003) predicts the likelihood of two items from the corpus appearing next to one another.
-Kyle and Crossley (2017, 525) employ the following formula in TAASSC, which is slightly different than the original formula, to calculate collostructions (Gries and Stefanowitsch 2003) as it is computationally lighter, and the authors claim that it is perfectly compatible with the original formula: $\left(\left(\frac{a}{a+b}\right) - \left(\frac{c}{c+d}\right)\right) (a+b)$.
+Kyle and Crossley (2017, 525) employ the following formula in TAASSC, which is slightly different to the original formula, in order to calculate collostructions (Gries and Stefanowitsch 2003) as it is computationally lighter, and the authors claim that it is perfectly compatible with the original formula: $\left(\left(\frac{a}{a+b}\right) - \left(\frac{c}{c+d}\right)\right) (a+b)$ .
 This formula gives the output a+b+c+d for "approximate collexeme strength" (Kyle and Crossley 2017, 525).